rilldata/rill/docs/docs/reference/project-files/connectors.md

 :::tip A note on OLAP engines

-You can have multiple OLAP engines in a single project and have each dashboard run on a different engine using the `connector` parameter directly on a dashboard.
+By defining the `connector` parameter in a [dashboard's YAML](dashboards.md) file, you can have multiple OLAP engines in a single project.

 :::